Skip to main content

 Notes

-when we mistakenly believe that a mere copy is either a full representation of something else or even the thing itself.
-For example, a map is not the territory, it features some aspects of it, but not the full picture.
+When we mistakenly believe that a mere copy is either a full representation of something else or even the thing itself.
+For example - a map is not the territory.
+It features some aspects of it, but not the full picture.
 During the creation of the map, some details are lost by necessity Distillment.

 It seems logical to say that every proxy is by definition a shallow copy of the "perfect" thing Idealism